bart-haasbroek/letsgo/readme.md

-# Lets go eevee guide
+# Lets go Eevee guide
 A small app which provides a guide for the games Lets go Eevee and Lets go Pikachu for Nintendo Switch.
-This is also a project to try out the ionic stencil framework.
+This is also a project to try out the ionic stencil framework and the layout is made for mobile devices.

-The app can be found here: pokemonletsgo.netlify.app
+The app can be found here: https://pokemonletsgo.netlify.app

 # Ionic PWA Toolkit Beta